MySocialApp/kubernetes-helm-chart-netchecker-server/README.md

-# Kubernetes Helm Chart for Netchecker Agent
+# Kubernetes Helm Chart for Netchecker Server & Agent

 You can find here a helm chart we're using at [MySocialApp](https://mysocialapp.io) (iOS and Android social app builder - SaaS)